HaxeFlixel/flixel-docs/documentation/03_resources/06-faq.html.md

 #### I found a bug, where to report?
 On the [official GitHub repository](https://github.com/HaxeFlixel/flixel/issues).

-#### Will next-gen consoles be supported?
-Eventually, yes!
-Read more about it [here](https://groups.google.com/d/topic/haxeflixel/NUOpgGUKMvE/discussion).

 #### My sounds are lagging!?
 On some platforms, it helps to manually cache sounds: `FlxG.sound.cache("sound");` or `FlxG.sound.cacheAll();` to do all at once.